 As student numbers grew we were able to hire additional faculty: Glenn Speece, Architect, took over the architectural and construction methods courses.
 Jim Synder, PE, took over estimating courses and developed a new course, construction scheduling.
 (We hired him away from Swinerton and Walberg, Rocky Flats project) We were also able to change course prefix’s to better identify ICM courses.

 Chairman, Department of Construction and Architectural Technology and Professor, Construction Management.
-Taught courses in construction administration, safety, architectural drafting and construction methods.
-Administration of department budgets, curriculum planning and student advising.
-Along with Dave Marchman, Assistant Professor, Construction Management, made presentations to contractor organizations on project communications, scheduling and cost control.
-Represented the department in planning of a new technology building.
+Taught courses in construction administration, safety, architectural drafting, and construction methods.
+Administration of department budgets, curriculum planning, and student advising.
+Along with Dave Marchman, Assistant Professor, Construction Management, made presentations to contractor organizations on project communications, scheduling, and cost control.
+Represented the department in the planning of a new technology building.
 Extended course work to the Gulf coast as a refresher program for contractors.

-Selected by students of USM to receive “Excellence in Teaching” award, which included a $3000 stipend.
+Selected by students of USM to receive the “Excellence in Teaching” award, which included a $3000 stipend.

-After much travel back and forth, completed doctoral program at UNC, Greeley.
-Dissertation “Analysis of Construction Curricular Element s”, a study of what industry thought should be included in the education of a “constructor”, at the entry level.
+After much travel back and forth, completed a doctoral program at UNC, Greeley.
+Dissertation “Analysis of Construction Curricular Element s”, a study of what industry thought should be included in the education of a “constructor”, at the entry-level.

 Summer: At the invitation of the US Department of Commerce, I hosted a marketing of education and construction product exhibits in Kaduna and Jos, Nigeria.
-The purpose was to exhibit products made by US companies that would support Nigeria’s plan for construction of new schools.
-Attended by over 500 educators, architect and engineers.
-The trip took 12 days , starting in Lagos, travel to Kaduna by auto, by air to Jos, and return by air to Lagos, including to and from Hattiesburg, MS Visiting a third world country in various stages of growth was an unforgettable experience.
+The purpose was to exhibit products made by US companies that would support Nigeria’s plan for the construction of new schools.
+Attended by over 500 educators, architect, and engineers.
+The trip took 12 days, starting in Lagos, travel to Kaduna by auto, by air to Jos, and return by air to Lagos, including to and from Hattiesburg, MS Visiting a third world country in various stages of growth was an unforgettable experience.

 1980-1986 Arabian American Oil Company, Dhahran, Saudi Arabia

-Other assignments: supervised multi-national unit that published, updated, controlled distribution of approximately 500 copies of manuals in four different areas related to construction of facilities.
+Other assignments: the supervised multi-national unit that published, updated, controlled distribution of approximately 500 copies of manuals in four different areas related to the construction of facilities.

-Coordinated project management seminars for projects personnel.
-Coordinated and summarized budgets of 17 departments in the engineering and construction business line, operating plan, midyear accountability plan and five operations manpower and budget plans.
+Coordinated project management seminars for project personnel.
+Coordinated and summarized budgets of 17 departments in the engineering and construction business line, operating plan, midyear accountability plan, and five operations manpower and budget plans.
 Wrote presentations for senior vice president of the business line for presentation to senior level companywide management personnel of Aramco.

 1986-1992 Professor, Construction Management, Department of Industrial Sciences, Colorado State University, Fort Collins, CO